pragmarb/pragma-policy/README.md

 end
 ```

-By default, the policy does not return any objects and forbids all operations.
+By default, the policy does not return any objects when scoping and forbids all operations.

 You can start customizing your policy by defining a scope and operation predicates: